andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_03_DataFormats.rst

 .. figure:: 03_mrview_firstVolume_bval.png

-Now hover your mouse over the viewing window of mrivew, and press the right arrow key to load the next volume in the time-series.
-If you look at the bval file, would you expect this image to look similar to different to the one that you just saw?
+Now hover your mouse over the viewing window of mrview, and press the right arrow key to load the next volume in the time-series.
+If you look at the bval file, would you expect this image to look similar to or different from the one that you just saw?
 Why?
 Think about this as you load the third and fourth images in the time-series, noting the intensity differences and how they correspond to their respective b-values.
-If you find that the drop in intensity makes the image too dark to see, you can increase the brightness by clking on ``Tool -> View options``, and then entering a lower maximum value for the "Intensity scaling" field:
+If you find that the drop in intensity makes the image too dark to see, you can increase the brightness by clicking on ``Tool -> View options``, and then entering a lower maximum value for the "Intensity scaling" field:

 .. figure:: 03_mrview_IntensityScaling.png